Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 It refers to the decentralized treatment and disposal of human waste at or near the source, without the need for a centralized sewer system.
 It includes a range of systems and technologies designed to manage human waste safely and effectively.

-Onsite sanitation, also known as decentralized sanitation, refers to a range of wastewater treatment systems that collect, treat, and dispose of wastewater on the same property where it is generated.
-Unlike centralized sewer systems that transport wastewater to a centralized treatment plant, onsite sanitation systems provide a localized solution for wastewater management.
+A variety of wastewater treatment systems that collect, treat, and dispose of wastewater on the same property where it is generated are referred to as onsite sanitation, also known as decentralized sanitation.
+Unlike centralized sewer systems that transport wastewater to a centralized treatment plant, onsite-sanitation systems provide a localized solution for wastewater management.
 These systems are particularly prevalent in rural areas and developing countries where centralized sewer infrastructure is either unavailable or impractical.

 Types of Onsite Sanitation Systems